Manage AI Visibility Tracking

 - Competitive landscape differences

-For comprehensive monitoring, consider separate configurations for:
+For comprehensive monitoring, consider separate configurations:

 By Market Segment

-- Enterprise (1000+ employees) with complex requirements and longer sales cycles
+- Enterprise (1000+ employees) with complex requirements

-- Mid-Market (100-1000 employees) with growth focus and integration needs
+- Mid-Market (100-1000 employees) with growth focus

-- SMB (under 100 employees) with budget constraints and ease-of-use priorities
+- SMB (under 100 employees) with budget constraints

 By Geographic Region